-Young South Sudanese ‘Write for Peace’ to Challenge Prejudice and Violence
+Young South Sudanese author wins ‘Write for Peace’ Challenge

 Today Rights for Peace and Writing Writers Fellowship are announcing the winners of the ‘Write for Peace’ story competition, which was open to South Sudanese youth aged 14-35.